How to Correct Google Sheets' #REF Errors

 }

-1. Question: Why does the #REF error appear when exporting from Google Sheets to Excel?
+1. Why does exporting data from Google Sheets to Excel result in the #REF error?

-7. Question: Can I customize the file name of each sheet when exporting to Excel?
+7. Can I change each sheet's file name when exporting to Excel?

-9. Question: Is there a way to directly export Google Sheets to Excel without intermediate scripts?
+9. Is it possible to export Google Sheets to Excel directly without the need for middleware scripts?

-10. Answer: Yes, you can manually download a Google Sheet in Excel format directly from the File menu in Google Sheets, but automating this requires scripting.
+10. It is possible to download a Google Sheet in Excel format manually from the File menu in Google Sheets; however, scripting is needed to make this process automatic.